iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 Please follow below tutorial to upgrade iRedAPD to the latest stable release:
 [Upgrade iRedAPD to the latest stable release](./upgrade.iredapd.html)

-### Fixed: SOGo backup script contains 2 issues
+### Fixed: SOGo backup script contains 3 issues

-SOGo backup script `/var/vmail/backup/backup_sogo.sh` shipped in iRedMail-0.9.7 and earlier releases contains 2 issues:
+SOGo backup script `/var/vmail/backup/backup_sogo.sh` shipped in iRedMail-0.9.7 and earlier releases contains 3 issues:
 - it cannot remove old backup files
 - it doesn't set correct owner and permission on backup files
+- it cannot find command `sogo-tool` on FreeBSD

 To fix them, please download the latest version and override the one on your
 system: